algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 **Impact of Responsiveness on User Experience:**
 - **Fast Response Times**: Users perceive an application as more efficient and user-friendly when interactions yield immediate responses, enhancing overall satisfaction and usability.
-- **Slow Response Times**: Delays in responsiveness can lead to frustration and dissatisfaction among users, resulting in lower engagement and increased likelihood of abandoning the app.
+- **Slow Response Times**: Delays in responsiveness can lead to frustration and dissatisfaction among users, resulting in lower engagement and an increased likelihood of abandoning the app.

 **Target Responsiveness:**
 Considering the requirements and user expectations, the target responsiveness for the app across different platforms should be: